Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Licorice Root Profile

-Source: Extract from Glycyrrhiza glabra root; key compounds include glabridin and liquiritin
+Source: Extract from Glycyrrhiza glabra root.
+Key compounds include glabridin and liquiritin.

 Licorice Root Pros

-- Dual action: brightening plus anti-inflammatory
+- Dual action: brightening plus soothing

-- Soothes irritated and reactive skin
+- Calms irritated and reactive skin

 - Very gentle—suitable for sensitive skin